CMed01/portfolio-milestone-4/README.md

 ### __Frameworks, programs and libraries__

 * [Django](https://docs.djangoproject.com/en/5.0/) - Framework used to create full stack
-    * [AllAuth](https://docs.allauth.org/en/latest/) - use to provide authetication framework for project
+    * [AllAuth](https://docs.allauth.org/en/latest/) - use to provide authentication framework for project
 * [Am I Responsive?](https://ui.dev/amiresponsive) - Used to create an image of the website on various screen sizes.
 * [Heroku](https://www.heroku.com/) - Used to deploy the website
 - [Neon](https://neon.tech/) - Database used within project